-Alternative A (No Action) Alternative B (Preferred Alternative) Alternative C to natural conditions. to natural conditions.
-An informational kiosk at the Redstone picnic area (MP27) would be provided.
+Alternative A (No Action) Alternative B (Preferred Alternative) Alternative C An informational kiosk at the Redstone picnic area (MP27) would be provided.
 Horse and pack animal use will be limited to washes due to sensitive cryptogamic soils.
 Horse and pack animal use will be limited to washes due to sensitive cryptogamic soils.
 Black Canyon Wilderness No change to access to Boy Scout Canyon.
 No new signs, trailheads, or kiosks provided.
 An access point and information signs would be established at Boy Scout Canyon Road (Approved Road 59) on the route that leads to the canyon.
-An access point and information signs would established at Boy Scout Canyon Road (Approved 59) on the route that leads the canyon.
+An access point and information signs would be established at Boy Scout Canyon Road (Approved Road 59) on the route that leads to the canyon.
 An access point would be established on Boy Scout Canyon (via North Boy Scout Canyon Road 75D, unnamed wash) and a route would be designated down the unnamed wash.
 An access point would be established on the Boy Scout Canyon (via North Boy Scout Canyon Road 75D, unnamed wash) and a route would be designated down the unnamed wash.
 A designated route would lead down Boy Scout Canyon.
 A designated route would lead down Boy Scout Canyon.
 A kiosk would be provided at Canyon Point Road Overlook (view into wilderness area).
 A kiosk would be provided at Canyon Point Road Overlook (view into wilderness area).
 Informational signs would be provided at the entry of every road to Black Canyon Wilderness.
 Informational signs would be provided at the entry of every road to Black Canyon Wilderness.
 Informational signs on the wilderness area would be provided at the national recreation area boundary.
 Informational signs on the wilderness area would be provided at the national recreation area boundary.
 The old signs in Boy Scout Canyon/Wash would be removed.
 The old signs in Boy Scout Canyon/Wash would be removed.
 Eldorado Wilderness Minimal management of area would continue.
 No additional access or educational materials provided by the agencies.
 An access point would be established at Nevada State Route 165, providing visitor information on a designated route into the wilderness area along Oak Creek and Lonesome Wash.
 An access point would be established at Nevada State Route 165, providing visitor information on a designated route into the wilderness area along Oak Creek and Lonesome Wash.
+An access point would be established at the end of An access point would be established at the end of